The dynamics of the NLS with the combined terms in five and higher dimensions: Part I: Blow up for

 \section{Part I: Blow up for $\KKK^-$}

 In this section, we prove the blow-up result of Theorem \ref{theorem} in the case that $u_0$ is radial.
 The case $xu_0\in L^2$ is trivial.
 We can also refer to \cite{MiaoWZ:NLS:3d Combined} for the similar discussions to the case $d=3$.
+The spatial localization argument comes from \cite{OgaTsu:Blowup:NLS:91}.
 Now let $\phi$ be a smooth, radial function satisfying $ \partial^2_r \phi(r) \leq 2$, $\phi(r)=r^2$ for $r\leq 1$, and $\phi(r)$ is constant for $r\geq 3$.
 For some $R$, we define

 By Lemma \ref{L:virial}, $ \Delta\phi_R(r)= 2d $ for $ r\leq R,$ and $\Delta^2 \phi_R(r)=0 $ for $ r\leq R, $ we have

 By the radial Sobolev inequality, we have

 Therefore, by the mass conservation and Young's inequality, we know that for any $\epsilon>0$ there exist sufficiently large $R$ such that